afeld/computing-in-context/project_1.md

       - The median
       - The mode
 1. Repeat previous step using pandas.
-1. Create a data visualization in pure Python.
+1. Create a data visualization using only the Python standard library.
 More details below.
 1. [Submit via Gradescope.](https://courseworks2.columbia.edu/courses/207091/assignments/1345872)

 ## Data visualization

 - Using plain text ([ASCII](https://www.techtarget.com/whatis/definition/ASCII-American-Standard-Code-for-Information-Interchange), via `print()`) is strongly recommended, but you can get fancy and use [HTML](https://mkonicek.medium.com/simple-tip-how-to-use-html-in-jupyter-notebook-eef14e81dbc5) if you want.
-- The data can come from pandas, but you should be writing the drawing code from scratch in pure Python.
+- The data can come from pandas, but you should be writing the drawing code from scratch using only the Python standard library.
-  - In other words, don't use [`plot()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), [plotly](https://plotly.com/python/), etc.
+  - In other words, don't use [`plot()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), [plotly](https://plotly.com/python/), or any other external packages.
 - It should not be hard-coded.
   - In other words, it should work if the dataset got additional rows, values were changed, etc.
 - You can be creative here, but **start simple**.